Oklahoma reserve deputy records falsified: newspaper

 Police were pursuing Harris on suspicion of trying to sell a gun illegally to an undercover officer in a police sting.

-(Reporting by Heide Brandes in Oklahoma City; Writing by David Bailey; Editing by Doina Chiacu and Peter Cooney)
+(Reporting by Heide Brandes in Oklahoma City; Writing by David Bailey; Editing by Doina Chiaacu)